GoogleCloudPlatform/click-to-deploy/k8s/zookeeper/README.md

 kubectl delete -f ${APP_INSTANCE_NAME}_manifest.yaml --namespace $NAMESPACE
 ```

-Otherwise, delete the resources using types and a label:
+If you don't have the expanded manifest file, delete the resources by using types and a label:

 ```shell
 kubectl delete application,deployment,service,pvc,secret \